jenhausu/3rd-Party-Library-for-iOS/README.md

 * [PrettyKit](https://github.com/vicpenap/PrettyKit) : PrettyKit for iOS is a small set of new widgets and UIKit subclasses that gives you a deeper UIKit customization.
 You will be able to change their background color, add gradients, shadows, etc.
 * [Chameleon](https://github.com/VAlexander/Chameleon) : Chameleon is the first and only color framework on the market that focuses its full attention and efforts on "flat colors".
 With Chameleon, you can easily forget about UIColor RGB values, wasting hours figuring out the right color combinations to use in your app, and worrying about whether your text will be readable on the various background colors of your app.
 * [Colours](https://github.com/bennyguitar/Colours) : A beautiful set of predefined colors and a set of color methods to make your iOS/OSX development life easier.
+* [FlatUIKit](https://github.com/Grouper/FlatUIKit) : A collection of awesome flat UI components for iOS.

+## Color
+* [MPColorTools](https://github.com/marzapower/MPColorTools) : A collection of tools for handling colors on iOS SDK

 ### alertView
 * [SIAlertView](https://github.com/Sumi-Interactive/SIAlertView) : An UIAlertView replacement with block syntax and fancy transition styles.